 As you hold each item, pause to reflect deeply on its place in your kitchen.
 Consider when you last pulled it from its shelf and put it to use.
 Think about whether it truly supports your current homesteading practices or if it’s a relic of an abandoned cooking phase.
 Ask yourself honestly: if this item broke tomorrow, would you feel compelled to replace it?
 Perhaps you already own something else that serves the same purpose, making this piece redundant.
 Most importantly, notice how you feel when you use it—does it bring a sense of joy and purpose to your cooking practice, or does it inspire feelings of guilt or obligation?
 Perhaps you cringe at the thought of cleaning it.

-My own rule is simple: if I haven’t used something in a full cycle of seasons, it probably doesn’t belong in my kitchen.
-For instance, specialized preservation equipment that only comes out during harvest time and large stock pots that take up valuable space and are only used during the winter are kept in the storage room.
+My rule: if I haven’t used something in a full cycle of seasons, it probably doesn’t belong in my kitchen.
+Specialized preservation equipment and large stock pots used seasonally are stored elsewhere.
 The water bath canner, jars, roasting pans, and stock pots are accessible and easily brought to the kitchen when needed.

 Now comes the rewarding part—bringing back only what truly belongs.
 Think in terms of work zones, just like our homesteading ancestors did.
 Their kitchens had clear areas for hearth cooking, preservation, root storage, and daily meal prep.
 In Maria’s kitchen, this naturally evolved into distinct, purposeful spaces that supported each aspect of her busy life.